 Subsequent pages tend not to perform as strongly, regardless of how engaged the recruiter is on the first and second pages.

-The resumes that scored low had a cluttered look and feel, characterized by long sentences, multiple columns, and very little white space.
+The resumes that scored low had a cluttered look and feel, characterized by long sentences, multiple columns, and very little white space in the margins and between paragraphs.

-The worst resumes had a poor layout that did not draw the eye down the page (there was little use of section/job headers to catch the eye).
+The worst resumes had a poor layout that did not draw the eye down the page (there was little use of section and job headers to catch the eye).

 Botox your resume with these great tips

-Always keep in mind that the resume only has one function: to get you an interview.
+Always keep in mind that the resume serves only one purpose: to get you an interview.

 HR departments and consultants from executive recruitment companies would love to know the reasons for leaving their jobs.
 But there is a but.